 How to complete an honorary title application

-- Submit the Application form via the job advertisement.
+- Submit the Application form via the submission link.

-Once received, the Medical School Appointment, Renewal and Promotion Committee Once will consider your application at its next meeting.
-We will advise you of the outcome in writing within a month.
+Once received, the ANU School of Medicine and Psychology Appointment, Renewal and Clinical Promotion Committee will consider your application at its next meeting.
+We will advise you of the outcome for Levels A to D in writing within four weeks following this meeting.

-The committee may request Level D or E applicants (clinical or full) to be interviewed by the committee before a recommendation can be made.
+The committee may request Level D and Level E new applicants to be interviewed by the committee before a recommendation can be made.

 Outlining teaching and research activities